snowdrop/godaddy-webhook/README.md

 kubectl apply -f https://github.com/jetstack/cert-manager/releases/download/v1.6.1/cert-manager.yaml
 ```
 **NOTES**: Check the cert-manager releases note to verify which [version of certmanager](https://cert-manager.io/docs/installation/supported-releases/) is supported with Kubernetes or OpenShift

-### The Webhook
+### The Godaddy webhook

+#### Helm deployment

-- Install next the helm chart if [helm v3 is deployed](https://helm.sh/docs/intro/install/) on your machine
+When the cert-manager has been installed, deploy the helm chart on your machine using this command:
 ```bash
 helm install -n cert-manager godaddy-webhook ./deploy/charts/godaddy-webhook
 ```